seaboyz/You-Dont-Know-JS/types & grammar/ch1.md

 ## Values as Types

-In JavaScript, variables don't have types -- **values have types**.
+In JavaScript, ***variables don't have types*** -- **values have types**.
 Variables can hold any value, at any time.

-Another way to think about JS types is that JS doesn't have "type enforcement," in that the engine doesn't insist that a *variable* always holds values of the *same initial type* that it starts out with.
-A variable can, in one assignment statement, hold a `string`, and in the next hold a `number`, and so on.
+Another way to think about JS types is that JS doesn't have "type enforcement," in that the engine doesn't insist that a *variable* always holds values of the *same initial type* that it starts out with. ***A variable can, in one assignment statement, hold a `string`, and in the next hold a `number`, and so on***.

 The *value* `42` has an intrinsic type of `number`, and its *type* cannot be changed.
 Another value, like `"42"` with the `string` type, can be created *from* the `number` value `42` through a process called **coercion** (see Chapter 4).

 If you use `typeof` against a variable, it's not asking "what's the type of the variable?" as it may seem, since JS variables have no types.
-Instead, it's asking "what's the type of the value *in* the variable?"
+Instead, it's asking "***what's the type of the value *in* the variable***?"

 ```js
 var a = 42;